Rose galls

 14 host plants

-Rose leafhopper creates pale blotches and fine white mottling on the upper leaf surfaces in Western Washington, with evidence of white nymphs and adults visible on the undersides.
+Rose leafhopper creates pale blotches and fine white mottling on the upper leaf surfaces, with evidence of white nymphs and adults visible on the undersides.
 The creamy-white to light yellow insects are about 3mm long; when disturbed, they readily jump and fly.
 Cast skins accumulate on leaf undersides.

 Damage is mainly aesthetic; severe infestations in dry summers can cause leaf drop.
 Fall egg-laying wounds canes, creating fungal entry points.
 Monitor for mottling in mid-summer and tolerate minor damage.
 For severe cases, strong water spray dislodges adults without chemicals needed.